FrontRunner: Weber County

 Upon entering Weber County, FrontRunner also enters the city of Roy, but briefly runs immediately west of the border between Roy and Sunset.
 Continuing north, it passes through the city before reaching the next station, Roy, at 4155 South Sandridge Drive.
 Just after this station the route continues north, leaving Roy and entering the city of Ogden.

 Just after entering Ogden, FrontRunner crosses over the Weber River.
-After the Weber River it passes to the west of Ogden's Union Station, and then reaches the Intermodal Transit Center at 2350 South Wall Avenue.
+After the Weber River it passes to the west of Ogden's Union Station, and then reaches Ogden Central station at 2350 South Wall Avenue.
 This station is the last stop on the northern end of FrontRunner.

-Heading northwest from the Ogden Intermodal Transit Center, FrontRunner continues northward through Ogden.
-Just after crossing 17th Street (1700 South) at 450 West it curves back to the north again as FrontRunner tracks merge onto ones owned and operated by Union Pacific.
+Before 2018, FrontRunner trains continued northwest from Ogden Central station towards Pleasant View.
+Rider service ends at Ogden Central, but the tracks continue northward.
+Just after crossing 17th Street (1700 South) at 450 West, it curves back to the north again as FrontRunner tracks merge with tracks owned and operated by Union Pacific.
 Continuing north, it leaves Ogden and enters the city of Harrisville.

 At 1000 North, immediately north of the Business Depot Ogden and immediately west of the tracks, are the Weber County Fairgrounds.
 From there, FrontRunner continues north, then running along the eastern border of Harrisville it continues its course north and slightly to the west. as it leaves Harrisville and enters the city of Pleasant View.
 At 2500 North, FrontRunner tracks diverge from the Union Pacific tracks.
 Further north is the last station and formerly the northern terminus, Pleasant View.